Ravenbrook/mps/procedure/review.rst

 5.4.2.
 Checking
 ...............

-_`.check.record`: You can note what you find in any way you like.
+_`.check.record`: You may note what you find in any way you like.

 _`.check.record.start`: Make a note of the start time.

-_`.check.record.github`: You can note issues using GitHub's `pull request reviews`_ in a way that will save time during `.log`_.
+_`.check.record.github`: You SHOULD note issues using GitHub's `pull request reviews`_ in a way that will save time during `.log`_.

-- Try to use `.log.format`_, e.g. "M: assumes array size, rule.imple.assume", but concentrate on `.check.major`_.
+- You SHOULD use `.log.format`_, e.g. "M: assumes array size, rule.imple.assume", but concentrate on `.check.major`_.

-_`.check.diff.not`: Do not check using diffs unless your checking role says so.
+_`.check.diff.not`: You SHOULD NOT check using diffs unless your checking role says so.
 Check the work *as it will be after the change* only using the diffs to help direct attention.

 _`.check.source`: Read `.doc.source`_ for your `.role.check`_.